boutproject/BOUT-dev/manual/sphinx/user_docs/installing.rst

    modules avail

 to get a list of available modules.
-Some instructions for specific machines can be found in appendix [apx:machineinstructions].
+Some instructions for specific machines can be found in section sec-machine-specific_.
 See your system’s documentation on modules and which ones to load.
 If you don’t know, or modules don’t work, you can still install libraries in your home directory by following the instructions below for :ref:`FFTW <sec-fftw-from-source`